BASTAcode/BASTA/docs/install.rst

 **Please read all subsections on this page carefully to make sure all aspects of the installation are performed correctly!**

+**We know some of these instructions can seem a bit convoluted.
+We are working on a better installation alternative (especially for non-developers).**

 .. _ref_code:

 Obtaining the code and virtual environment
 ------------------------------------------

-*Important note: BASTA is developed for Python 3.11, but Python >= 3.7 might work as well.
-Currently 3.12 is not supported due to build issues in NumPy/f2py*
+*Important note: BASTA is developed for Python 3.11, but Python >= 3.7 should work as well.
+Currently 3.12 is not supported due to known build issues in NumPy/f2py*

 Start out by obtaining a copy of BASTA; either by cloning the GitHub repository or downloadning a source code release.
 As a default, we recommend that you install basta in the folder ``~/BASTA``.
 If you have a user on GitHub and use an ssh-keypair, you can simply run: